adelemusa/Adelaide.Teofani.github.io/_pages/cv.md

 ======
 * **Postdoctoral Researcher**, University of Rome Tor Vergata, Mar 2023 – Present
   * Development of bioinformatics methods for omics data analysis with a focus on RNA.
-  * Co-lecturer in the course *Molecular Biology and Bioinformatics* (Bioinformatics module, 2 CFU).

 * **PhD Researcher**, University of Rome Tor Vergata, Oct 2019 – Jan 2023
   * Application of statistical and machine learning methods (SVM, Random Forest, GBM, Neural Networks, SHAP) to clinical metagenomics.